 Is the Kia EV6 expensive to insure?

-The Kia EV6 typically costs $950-$1,500/yr for comprehensive cover - higher than petrol Kia models.
+The EV6 typically costs $950-$1,500/yr for comprehensive cover - higher than petrol Kia models.
 This is due to the higher vehicle value, specialist EV repair requirements, and battery replacement costs.
 It is worth checking that your policy includes EV battery cover.

 Should I get agreed value or market value for my Kia?